named-data-iot/ndn-lite-wiki/Overview.md

 Creating an NDN Security Back End for a New Platform
 ---------------------------------------------

-To create a new security/crypto back end for a OS/SDK platform, please follow the steps.
+To create a new security/crypto backend for an OS/SDK platform, please follow the steps.

 #### Step One
 * Under the `./adaptation` directory, create a new folder with the name that can reflect the platform.